Ikram-Zak/Ikram-Zak/README.md

 ### Glad to see you here!
 Passionate junior professional with a Search Engine Marketing (SEM) background and experience of more than 5 years in digital marketing.

-I am now giving a boost to my career focusing on data and coding.
+I am now giving a boost to my career focusing on data engineering.

-- 🌱 I’m learning Python alongside Javascript

-- 💻 I'm currently working on 'Le Grimoire' a side project in Javascript, the repo is yet to be public :)

-- 🌎 I'm based in London

-- ✉️ Want to get in touch?
-You can write me [here](ikram.zakaria200@gmail.com)